 MWIR (Mid-Wave Infrared) – The region of the infrared spectrum just above the SWIR and just below the LWIR, with wavelengths ranging from about 3 µm to about 7 µm; more narrowly, referring to the atmospheric transmission window contained within that band, often referred to as the 3-to-5 band.

 Nanotube – A long, thin, hollow structure formed by a single layer of atoms or molecules chemically bonded to one another in a regular pattern, and often having unusual mechanical, electrical and/or thermal properties.

 nBn – An infrared or optical photodetector formed by two n-type semiconductor layers (usually antimonides) separated by a thin barrier layer that blocks majority carriers while allowing minority carriers to flow, thereby reducing dark current and permitting operation at a higher temperature.
+The nBn structure can be made with either bulk (alloy) semiconductors or with superlattices.
 See also pBp and XBn.

 NEP (Noise-Equivalent Power) – For a detector pixel, the incident radiant power necessary to produce a signal equal to the rms noise.

 NETD (Noise-Equivalent Temperature Difference) – For a thermal imaging system, the scene temperature difference necessary to produce a signal difference equal to the rms noise.